Mediation costs

 Mediation is already a quicker, cheaper and far more satisfactory option than going to court and the good news is that there is additional help available to make it even more accessible to everyone.
 Below are the ways that both the government and we can help.

 If you are on a low income or benefits you may be entitled to legal aid.
-You can check if this might apply to you online at https://www.gov.uk/check-legal-aid.
+You can check if this might apply to you.

 We do not currently offer legally aided mediation.
 If you think you might be entitled to legal aid let us know and we can give you contact details of Legal Aid mediation providers who can help you.

-If you aren’t entitled to legal aid but would struggle to pay standard mediation fees, we may be able to help you.
-Our Oasis scheme offering special reduced rates was set up during the pandemic, but we know things are still difficult for many people.
+Our Oasis scheme, offering special reduced rates, was set up during the pandemic, but we know things are still difficult for many people.

-If you would like to apply for our reduced rates, we ask you to complete a short financial eligibility questionnaire.
-Those who would be eligible for legally aided mediation would be automatically eligible for the Oasis scheme if you would prefer to use us.
+To apply for our reduced rates, we ask you to complete a short financial eligibility questionnaire.
+Those who would be eligible for legally aided mediation would be automatically eligible for the Oasis Scheme if you would prefer to use us.

-First joint mediation meeting –free with the government mediation voucher
+-> First joint mediation meeting – free with the Gov. Mediation Voucher

 Why trying mediation makes good financial sense